What is myxomatous degeneration?

 Though the actual mechanism is to date not fully understood, the build-up of a glycosaminoglycan called dermatan sulfate is partly what causes the deterioration.

 Dermatan sulfate is a cellular connective tissue compound that aids with fibrosis, coagulation, and wound healing, as well as numerous other important processes in the body.
-When this collagenous substance accumulates abnormally, though, valve leaflets and tendinous chordae (heart strings) can thicken, enlarge, and become redundant, affecting how the heart works.
+When this collagenous substance accumulates abnormally, though, the mitral valve leaflets and tendinous chordae (heart strings) can thicken, enlarge, and become redundant, affecting how the heart works.

-Myxomatous degeneration is the main cause of primary mitral valve regurgitation in men and women, reportedly accounting for about half of all cases.
+Myxomatous degeneration is the main cause of primary mitral valve regurgitation in both men and women, reportedly accounting for about half of all cases.

 What is myxomatous?